caolan/async/README.md

 <a name="log" />
 ### log(function, arguments)

-Logs the result of an async function to the console.
-Only works in node.js or in browsers that support console.log and console.error (such as FF and Chrome).
+Logs the result of an `async` function to the `console`.
+Only works in Node.js or in browsers that support `console.log` and `console.error` (such as FF and Chrome).
-If multiple arguments are returned from the async function, console.log is called on each argument in order.
+If multiple arguments are returned from the async function, `console.log` is called on each argument in order.

 __Arguments__